Orange Pomander Bath Bombs and My Tips for Success!

 How I Finally Mastered Bath Bombs

-With two solid failures and one half fail on my scorecard, I ordered a set of metal bath bomb molds from my old friend Etsy.
+With two solid failures and one half fail on my scorecard, I ordered a set of metal bath bomb molds from my old friend Etsy (just like this one).
 And much to my surprise and glee, they worked like magic!
 I only had to keep each bath bomb in the mold for 1 to 2 minutes before removing and setting to dry.
 That big beautiful, perfectly round ball of fizzy magic never looked so good!!
 Check out the details and full instructions below.
 Don’t miss my Lavender Rose Oatmeal Bath Fizzies, a happy result of a failed attempt for bath bombs.
-This post contains some affiliate links for your convenience.
-Click here to read the full disclosure policy.

 Ingredients for Orange Pomander Bath Bombs

 ½ cup baking soda